aman-singanamala/JAVA/README.md

 #### 31. To print the subarray with the maximum sum. ([Code](https://github.com/aman-singanamala/JAVA/blob/master/src/com/company/arrays_java/_31_largest_sum.java))([From](https://practice.geeksforgeeks.org/problems/kadanes-algorithm-1587115620/1))
 #### 32. Program to cyclically rotate an array by one ([Code](https://github.com/aman-singanamala/JAVA/blob/master/src/com/company/arrays_java/_32_rotation_of_array.java))([From](https://practice.geeksforgeeks.org/problems/cyclically-rotate-an-array-by-one2614/1))
 #### 33. Write a Java program to replace every element with the next greatest element (from right side) in a given array of integers.
 There is no element next to the last element, therefore replace it with -1. ([Code](https://github.com/aman-singanamala/JAVA/blob/master/src/com/company/arrays_java/_33_replace_elements_naive_method.java))
+#### 34. Write a Java program to print all the LEADERS in the array.
+Note: An element is leader if it is greater than all the elements to its right side. ([Code](https://github.com/aman-singanamala/JAVA/blob/master/src/com/company/arrays_java/_34_greater_to_right.java))

 <br>

 <!--  --SORTINGS ---------------------------------------------------------------------   -->

 ## [Sortings](https://github.com/aman-singanamala/JAVA/tree/master/src/com/company/sortings) :computer: